 Practically, multi-generational homes need a main-floor bedroom suite.
-Sometimes this is an in-law suite, sometimes an owner’s suite.
+Sometimes this is an in-law suite, sometimes a primary suite.
 But short of installing a stair lift at the staircase, the senior(s) in the household likely need/want to avoid stairs.

-Our Wakefield home plan, featured below, fits the bill nicely with a first floor owner’s suite and bedroom 2 on the second floor an equally accommodating second owner’s suite.
+Our Wakefield home plan, featured below, fits the bill nicely with a first floor primary suite and bedroom 2 on the second floor an equally accommodating second primary suite.
 Two additional bedrooms upstairs plus the main laundry area upstairs makes this an ideal layout for 3+ generations.